transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 > **Read as**: Nothingness (the unmarked state) is what remains when we encounter the inherent limitations of our representations of making distinctions in the inherently limited representations of nothingness itself.

 This generalizes so that an infinite sequence of ɔ ≡ —(¬(—(...))) only containing ɔ is thus simply ɔ.
-In other words, no matter how hard we try to define nothingness itself by representations, we won't get anywhere, as the result is simply ɔ.
+In other words, no matter how hard we try to define nothingness itself by representations, due to The Gap, we won't get anywhere, as the result is simply ɔ.

 What happens if we try to substitute ɔ on one side?
 We get the following:

 **ɔ ≡ —(¬(—(—(τ))))** [by substitution]<br/>
 **ɔ ≡ —(¬(—(τ)))** [by idempotency]

 What does this mean?
-Well, since we already have **ɔ ≡ —(τ)** as the base case, here we also find out that no matter how hard we try to represent the inherently limited representations of This (τ) by additional layers of distinctions, we won't get anywhere, as the result is simply ɔ.
+Well, since we already have **ɔ ≡ —(τ)** as the base case, here we also find out that no matter how hard we try, due to the inherent limitations of our representations of making distinctions in the inherently limited representations of This (τ), we won't get anywhere, as the result is simply ɔ.

 This symmetrical undefinability of both τ and ɔ within the system of representation further highlights their non-dual relationship and reinforces the core theme of the framework: the inherent limitations of representation.